sakethvankadari/Neural_IDS/README.md

-Neural IDS – Real-time DDoS Detection Using Deep Learning
+Neural IDS – Simulation-time DDoS Detection Using Deep Learning

 This project implements a deep learning-based Intrusion Detection System (IDS) to detect DDoS attacks in real time.
 It uses a hybrid CNN-LSTM model, a Flask API for predictions, Prometheus for scraping metrics, and Grafana for real-time visualization.